WebAhead/learn-database-testing/README.md

 E.g. if we test our "add a user" functionality the database will gain a new user.
 If we then test "list all users" we would have one extra user each time the tests ran.

-It's better to have a separate test database that you reset before each test, so all tests are totally independent from each other.
+It's better to reset everything before each test, so all tests are totally independent from each other and consistent.
 Let's write a JavaScript function that rebuilds our database using the `init.sql` file.

 Create a `workshop/database/build.js` file.
 We can import our database pool object so we can make queries, and use Node's `fs` module to read the contents of our SQL file.